oddlama/agenix-rekey/README.md

     # knows where it has to look for secrets and paths.
     #
     # Make sure that the pkgs passed here comes from the same nixpkgs version as
-    # the pkgs used on your hosts in `nixosConfigurations`, otherwise the rekeyed
+    # the pkgs used on your hosts in `nixosConfigurations`/`darwinConfigurations`, otherwise the rekeyed
     # derivations will not be found!
     agenix-rekey = agenix-rekey.configure {
       userFlake = self;
       nixosConfigurations = self.nixosConfigurations;
+      darwinConfigurations = self.darwinConfigurations or { };
       # Example for colmena:
       # nixosConfigurations = ((colmena.lib.makeHive self.colmena).introspect (x: x)).nodes;
     };